 Read the ACC Value Challenge Briefing Package

 Do a Little Homework.
-Study these primers:
+Study the signature ACC Value Challenge guides:

 Talk With Your Firm or Client About Ways to Improve Value.
 We offer the "Meet.
 Talk.
 Act" paradigm